DependableSystemsLab/CrashFinder/README.md

 What is CrashFinder?
 -----------------

-CrashFinder is an automatic tool that can identify program locations causing long-latency crashes(LLCs).
+CrashFinder is an automatic tool that can identify program locations which may cause long-latency crashes(LLCs).
 The paper about CrashFinder can be found at http://blogs.ubc.ca/karthik/files/2015/04/gpli_DSN2015.pdf